Ranquil massacre: Uprising and repression

 The uprising of the Mapuche peasants was rather the effect of the one set off by workers from the Lonquimay gold washings.
 These rose up against the administration of the grocery store, for abusive treatment, proceeding to assault and set fire to the premises.
 Faced with this situation, the government of President Arturo Alessandri Palma sent a unit of Carabineros and military forces to the area, which began to attack the insurgents, which, far from dissolving the revolt, caused the fusion of workers and peasants from the Mapuche communities in a single front.

 The mutineers were deployed in the surroundings, armed with shotguns and other defensive means of different kinds, and marched on Temuco.
 The government - greatly alarmed by the history of the recently stifled Socialist Republic - sent a whole regiment of policemen and mapuche allies.
 The battle took place near the Fundo Ránquil, where the insurgents were surrounded by Carabineros on July 6, 1934.
-According to some sources, the effective number of deaths is estimated at 500, given that at that time the indigenous peoples were not present. registered in official books of the Civil Registry, so the count of victims was not rigorous (the official version of 1934 places them between just 150 and 200).
+According to some sources, the effective number of deaths is estimated at 500, given that at that time the indigenous peoples were not registered in official books of the Civil Registry, so the count of victims was not rigorous (the official version of 1934 places them between just 150 and 200).
 According to other information provided by Olga Ulianova, a Chilean nationalized Russian historian, according to Comintern documents, the Communist Party had a direct participation in the revolt.
 This participation consisted in the formation of "revolutionary camps", in the style of the Soviets.
 The participation of the Communist Party in this revolt, meant, at that time, its first approach to the indigenous problem, calling for the return of lands and the establishment of an Araucanian Republic.